jchenj/jchenj.github.io/_posts/2020-01-31-hello-again-javascript.md

 Whaa, I don't have npm?
 What do I have to do to get it? (*search, search...*) .
 Ok, guess I need to install Node!
 Here I go to their website...(*tap, tap*)...
 Ok, I'm downloading Node.
 I'm clicking to install it...
 Whaa, I'm getting this error, "Can’t be opened because Apple cannot check it for malicious software"!
 What's up with that?? (*search, search...*) .
 OK, I've got the workaround.
 Installing Node...
 Looks like it worked!
-Time to check if it installed correctly.
+Time to check if it installed correctly...

 `$ which node` .
 `/usr/bin/local/node` .
 `$ node .
-`> console.log('Node is running');`
+``>console.log('Node is running');`
 `Node is running` .

 *Me: (realizing what just happened) Whaaa!
 Semicolon!
 I'm back to JavaScript!

 And that was the moment that, after months of sticking to Python my path converged with JS again - and now, it's not matter of a binary choice between learning language A or B, but a situation where both languages are combined in the same project, I get to see them in action together.
 I know I'll learn a lot about both in the process, and I feel very much up to the challenge.